pantaluna/esp32-mjd-starter-kit/Projects/esp32_mjd_components/components/mjd_scd30/README.md

+The CO2 ppm formula depends on the atmospheric pressure.
+A pressure value can be specified when triggering an SCD30  read measurement.
+This value can be left to 0 (no influence) or you can specify the actual pressure value that is obtained from a a meteo sensor.

 ## Calibrating the sensor using this component

 The sensor comes pre-calibrated from the factory.
 ASC is disabled by default.
 Please be knowledgeable when starting the calibration commands ASC or FRC!

 All calibration commands are supported by the component:

 - Enable the Automatic Self-Calibration (ASC).
+The continuous read measurements are triggered as well (else ASC has no effect).
 - Disable the Automatic Self-Calibration (ASC).
 It is by default disabled.
 - Run a Forced ReCalibration (FRC) in fresh air.
 This means putting the project board outdoors and probably running the project on batteries; it is in this setup also handy that some output is displayed on the OLED Display.
 The firmware will first read CO2 measurements continuously until the values have stabilized (typically 3 minutes), and then it will set the FRC value to 400 ppm (the typical ppm value of fresh air on Earth).